atka66/ssd-remaster/README.md

 ### Other

 * [✔] Remaster Railgun sprites
-* [ ] Consider using 3D model for MovingPlatform actor instead of sprite
+* [✔] Consider using 3D model for MovingPlatform actors along with sprite
+* [ ] New texture for MovingPlatform 3D model

 ## Suggested editing tools